-Never use a gasoline container, gasoline tank, or any other fuel item that is broken, cut, torn or damaged.
+Never use a gasoline container, gasoline tank, LPG connector hose, LPG cylinder or any other fuel item that is broken, cut, torn or damaged.

 Safety and Dataplate Labels

 These labels warn you of potential hazards that can cause serious injury.
 Read them carefully.